ayilinkou/AdaptiveResolutionISMs/README.md

-# Adaptive Resolution Imperfect Shadow Maps in ReSTIR-based Many-Light Rendering
+# Adaptive Resolution Imperfect Shadow Maps in Many-Light Rendering

 This project builds on the work by Zhang et al. (2025) and investigates the viability of adaptive resolution imperfect shadow maps.